reelyactive/barnacles/README.md

 barnacles consume real-time spatio-temporal information about wireless devices and emit notification events based on changes such as appearances, displacements and disappearances.  barnacles receive this information stream from [barnowl](https://www.npmjs.com/package/barnowl) and other barnacles instances, and maintain the current state of all detected devices.  barnacles ensure that contextual information propagates efficiently from a local to a global scale in the Internet of Things.

 barnacles can notify other barnacles and any third-party service that has a REST API.
-Currently supported platforms include Google Analytics and several proprietary IoT and analytics services.
+[Currently supported platforms](#connecting-with-services) include Google Analytics and several proprietary IoT and analytics services.
+And it's easy to [connect your service](#connecting-your-service) too.

 __In the scheme of Things (pun intended)__